 The PhD in Sociology is a program designed to last six years.
-It consists of three years of course work and another semester for accreditation (Qualifying Portfolio and Defense) prior to the dissertation.
-The minimum residence for the PhD is three years.
+Funding is guaranteed for five years.
+The program consists of three years of course work and another semester for accreditation (Qualifying Portfolio and Defense) prior to the dissertation.
+The minimum in-person residence for the PhD is three years.
 Apprenticeship in teaching is an integral part of the program and funded doctoral students normally serve as Teaching Assistants (TAs).
 There is no foreign language requirement for the PhD.

 A student's initial program of study is arranged in consultation with the graduate student's advisor.
-Consideration will be given to graduate work done elsewhere, but formal transfer credit is assigned only after the successful completion of the first year of study.
-More information about requesting transfer credit is below.
+Consideration will be given to graduate work done elsewhere, but formal transfer credit is assigned only after the successful completion of the first two semesters of study.
+More information about requesting transfer credit is available here.